bakhshir/simple-graph-traversal/README.md

 # simple-graph-traversal
-Simple java program for a graph traversal, from my PhD work
+Simple JAVA program for a graph traversal, from my PhD work